-St. Michael's & All Angels Episocpal Church's food shelf program now includes services for mothers with young children.
-Donations can be dropped off in Seaford on Wednesdays between 4 and 8pm and on Thursdays between 4 and 7pm.
-Accepted donations include baby care items, gently used toys, baby equipment, children's clothing, and personal care items mothers can use.
+St. Michael's & All Angels Episcopal Church's food shelf program now includes services for mothers with young children.
+Donations can be dropped off in Seaford on Wednesdays from 4-8pm and Sundays from 1-4pm.
+You can also make donations at its Wantagh location, the Church of St. Jude, from 8am-12 noon on Sundays and Mondays-Thursdays from 9:30am-12:30pm.
+Accepted items include baby care items, gently used toys, baby equipment, children's clothing, and personal care items mothers can use.

 Vietnam Veterans of America — Central Islip

 This nonprofit makes it easy to give.
 Schedule a pickup online, label, and leave your items on your porch or curb.
 Gently used toys, baby equipment, clothing, and household items are accepted.
 The organization also takes small furniture and electronics that are no more than five years old.

 Goodwill Thrift Stores — East Northport

 Drop off those gently used toys, bikes, clothes, and baby items, or check online for your nearest donation bin.
 Donated items are sold in stores and on an online auction site.
 The revenue funds valuable employment and job-placement services for those in need.
 More than 2,000 items are placed on Goodwill sales floors each day.